 The following activities, unless they are being delivered under primary medical services contracts or are NHS ancillary health services under CNSGP:

-General practice staff who, for any period of time before 1st April 2019, held claims-paid or claims-made indemnity arrangements or insurance policies will need to purchase run-off or extended reporting period cover separately themselves, unless the terms of their cover specify any defined circumstances where this would not be required.
+General practice staff who, for any period of time before 1 April 2019, held claims-paid or claims-made indemnity arrangements or insurance policies may need to purchase run-off or extended reporting period cover separately themselves, unless the terms of their cover specify any defined circumstances where this would not be required or they are covered under the Existing Liabilities Scheme for General Practice (ELSGP).
 If you are unsure of your current indemnity arrangements then you should contact your existing indemnity provider.

-In addition to retaining the management of existing claims, and being involved in any run off cover, MDOs or other indemnity providers will continue to provide their members with advice and support on all non-NHS claims issues.
-For example, the following circumstances will not fall within CNSGP and so will be dealt with by your MDO or other provider:
+In addition to retaining the management of existing claims, and being involved in any run-off cover, MDOs or other indemnity providers continue to provide their members with advice and support on all non-NHS claims issues.
+For example, the following circumstances do not fall within CNSGP and so will be dealt with by your MDO or other provider:

 Complaints (unless there is also a claim for compensation arising out of alleged clinical negligence);

 Inquests (unless there is also a claim for compensation arising out of alleged clinical negligence, in which case NHS Resolution will work closely with your MDO or other provider when dealing with the claim for compensation);

 You will need to maintain membership with an MDO or other indemnity provider in respect of activities and services not covered by CNSGP.

 CNSGP provides cover on an occurrence based arrangement only, which means you are covered for any clinical negligence claim arising from an incident that occurred on or after 1 April 2019 – even where you have retired or ceased to work in general practice.